 - Treat yourself in one of Budapest’s world-famous thermal spring spas.
 I offer you the two most prestigious thermal baths of Budapest.
 Meet the locals at Széchenyi Spa or take a relaxing dip in the stylish Gellért Spa.

-- For the perfect break in Hungary’s elegant and vivacious capital check out the best things to do in Budapest.
+- For the perfect city break in Hungary’s elegant and vivacious capital check out the best things to do in Budapest in style.

 - Festival Latino is a festival that celebrates Latin-American cuisine and culture in Budapest.
 It is held in the garden of Havana Salsa Bar and Restaurant in various time during the summer season.
 Follow the facebook page of Festival Latino en Hungria to get up-to-date information about the festival.
 Check out the video below. 😉